comments-ink/django-comments-ink/docs/tutorial.rst

 Comment confirmation
 --------------------

-Before we go any further we need to set up the :setting:`COMMENTS_XTD_SALT` setting.
+Before we go any further we need to set up the :setting:`COMMENTS_INK_SALT` setting.
 This setting plays an important role during the comment confirmation by mail.
 It helps obfuscating the comment before the user approves its publication.